wagtail/wagtail/docs/reference/contrib/frontendcache.rst

 Configuration of credentials can done in multiple ways.
 You won't need to store them in your Django settings file.
 You can read more about this here: `Boto 3 Docs <http://boto3.readthedocs.org/en/latest/guide/configuration.html>`_

 In case you run multiple sites with Wagtail and each site has its CloudFront distribution, provide a mapping instead of a single distribution.
-Make sure these mapping matches with the hostnames provided in your site settings.
+Make sure the mapping matches with the hostnames provided in your site settings.

 .. code-block:: python